 20 Minutes Punching Bag Workout for Beginners

-This 20-minute punching bag workout is perfect for beginners who are new to the sport and need to be slow and gradual.
-However, these 20 minutes help build your body and stamina for longer, more challenging workouts in no time alongside acquainting you with what a punching bag workout is.
+This 20-minute punching bag workout is perfect for beginners who are new to the sport and need a workout that is slow and gradual.
+However, these 20 minutes help build your body and stamina for longer, more challenging workouts in no time.

 - Warmup: 5-to-10-minutes